Aameer/aameer.github.io/_posts/2016-03-31-celery-an-asynchronous-task-queue-job-queue.markdown

 then we can see the tasks in real time on the dash flower board note naming the task(`@task(name='demoapp.tasks.add')`) and using snapshot(`python manage.py celery events --camera=djcelery.snapshot.Camera`) together could work just fine wihthout flower.

-Moreover you can demonize celery with supervisor or circus but thats topic for another day!
+Moreover you can demonize celery with supervisor or circus.
+If you are interested in circus check [this](http://aameer.github.io/circus-as-an-alternative-to-supervisor/) post